 Gambling includes casual betting, betting pools, organized-sports betting, and any other form of wagering.
 Students who bet on an activity in which they are involved may also be banned from that activity.
-Violations of this rule could result in suspension or expulsion.

 13. Falsification of school work, identification, forgery